Meet our community of farm and craftsman partners.

 Anibal of Zeus Floors spoke proudly of the final result when I called to interview him about the marble, floors, and tiles that cover the entire dining room and bathroom at Georgie.
 “Unique to Georgie is the floor, made up of marble in a tile sized cut,” he shared.
 “The entry-way was challenging because there are so many colors and the pattern was like trying to piece a puzzle,” he added.

 The floor composed of travertine and marble which are a natural stone consists of seven different components, the most Anibal said he’s ever worked with at one time.
 The entire bathroom was no exception to the attention to detail asked of Anibal by the architects, which consisted of very small 2x4 heap tiles from floor to ceiling.
 “I like the color combination most,” he concluded.
 We at Georgie hope our guests will appreciate the color and details, too.

 Our Farm Partners

-At Georgie by Curtis Stone we stand by our commitment to adhere to a strict philosophy of quality sourcing and believe this is the foundation to accomplish our goal of offering cuisine executed to the highest culinary standards.
+At Georgie we stand by our commitment to adhere to a strict philosophy of quality sourcing and believe this is the foundation to accomplish our goal of offering cuisine executed to the highest culinary standards.
 At Georgie this goal is accomplished through experience working with farmers and ranchers within our community, our relationship with those individuals, and a dedication to continually seeking out the best product available.